mpkuse/robust_feature_matching/README.md

 The original code supplied by this paper uses the SURF detectors which a lot of people have issues compiling due to the copyright issues with the SURF implementation.
 I adopted their original code to make it working with ORB features.

+This also contains usage samples for simple keypoint matching (with Lowe's ratio test and Fundamental-test for outlier rejection).
+Usage samples are in both C++ and Python.
+This can be used as a boilerplate code for many computer vision applications.
+Feature detection and matching is usually very common in a typical computer vision pipeline.

+This related [github-gist](https://gist.github.com/mpkuse/c96010112ec07269d944e199d029303a) might also be useful.

 # How to Compile
 Only dependency is OpenCV